-As a multidisciplinary scientific team of psychologists, philosophists, inventors, and artists, our research institute focuses on understanding 'Body Ownership' (BO) and its underlying questions:
+As a multidisciplinary team of psychologists, philosophers, inventors, and artists, our research institute focuses on understanding 'Body Dis*Ownership' (BO) and its underlying questions:

 Do you have a body?
 Are you a Body?
-And how does this feeling change by context?
+Are you making your body?

 Better research through empathy.
 We at the Body Map Institute believe in changing perspectives to get at the heart of things.
 Solid research is our fundamental basis - empathy is what makes us understand even deeper.